MIT-SPARK/PAL-ICRA2020/_features/04-GOSEEK-Challenge.md

 To get updates about the challenge, please send an email to "qla@mit.edu" with subject "GOSEEK: subscribe" and we will add you to our Goseek-Challenge@mit.edu mailing list!

 <font color="red">The GOSEEK challenge is online!</font>
-Here are the instructions: https://github.com/MIT-TESSE/goseek-challenge We extensively beta-tested it, but please do not hesitate to reach out or create github issues if you have troubles using it.
+Here are the instructions: <a href="https://github.com/MIT-TESSE/goseek-challenge">https://github.com/MIT-TESSE/goseek-challenge</a>.
+We extensively beta-tested it, but please do not hesitate to reach out or create github issues if you have troubles using it.

 &nbsp;